Chicago Defective Car Parts Attorneys

 In most car accident cases, you would file a claim against the negligent driver and seek compensation through the driver’s insurance coverage.
 If an auto defect caused the crash and/or injuries, you would turn elsewhere for compensation.
 Typically, you would sue the manufacturer of the defective part.
 However, you could also potentially file a product liability claim against a distributor who sold the part or a mechanic who put it on an automobile.

-Salvi, Schostok & Pritchard P.C., has the talent and resources to tackle defective auto parts cases for clients in Chicago and throughout Illinois.
+Salvi, Schostok & Pritchard P.C. has the talent and resources to tackle defective auto parts cases for clients in Chicago and throughout Illinois.
 These cases often involve highly complex investigation and litigation.
 We can put our experience with challenging product liability cases to our clients’ advantage.
 Above all, we understand how these injuries impact the lives of our clients and their families.
 We want to help.
 Contact us today to learn more in a free consultation through our offices in Chicago and Waukegan.

 How Defective Car Parts Cause Accidents and Injuries